 For example, if one spouse owns a business before marriage and the business appreciates in value during the marriage due to the active involvement of the other spouse, the appreciation may be considered marital property.
 Similarly, if separate property real estate appreciates due to improvements or maintenance funded by marital assets, that appreciation may be deemed marital property.

 To safeguard the separate nature of appreciated property, it is crucial to maintain clear records and documentation, such as receipts and invoices, to demonstrate the source of funds used for improvements and the contributions of each spouse.
+Real estate in Manhattan appreciates rapidly due to factors such as proximity to major transit hubs like Grand Central Terminal, rezoning initiatives, and improvements to surrounding areas like Hudson Yards.
+Judges often consider whether market-driven appreciation or spouse-driven improvements caused the increase in value.

 Protecting Separate Property from Becoming Marital Property